mccronelab/SNPer/README.md

 1. Run FASTQC on reads, saving output.
 2. With `BWA mem`, align reads to the reference sequence.
 Then, filter out unmapped reads and sort the output BAM file.
-3. Using `iVar trim`, mask primers on reads based on the contents of the primer BEDfile, then sort.
+3. (Tiled Amplicon Only) Using `iVar trim`, mask primers on reads based on the contents of the primer BEDfile, then sort.
 4. Group reads based on sample ID.
 Merge reads, including replicates of the same sample, and call a consensus sequence with `iVar consensus`.
 5. Map FASTQ reads to the consensus genome, which will enable variant calling later on.
 Filter out unmapped reads and sort output BAM file.
 6. Get coverage information for reads mapped to the consensus genome.